-So I think I start something like that, although thats how I started writing if you “scroll” down to 2007 when I first started writing my blogs, the very first ones, then it dawned upon me sometimes I should write really long and blow people’s mind even if they may not read it, so they know I can.
+So I think I should start something like that, although that’s how I started writing if you “scroll” down to 2007 and check my blog — whats so funny about that?
+When I first started writing my blogs, the very first ones, it dawned upon me sometimes that I should write really long and blow people’s mind even if they may not read it, so they know I can.
 Its like driving really fast and blowing people’s head.
-Recently also I made a few jokes like that.
-Its a really good way to do stuff.
+Recently also I made a few jokes like that, check here.
+Eschaton is a really good way to do stuff.

-But blogs were not popular until very late.
+Blogs were not very popular until very late.
 I signed up in 2007.
 Perhaps Dev forwarded me the first website: blogger.
-He had forwarded me a multitude of websites except perhaps Ron Jeremy hangouts.
+He had forwarded me a multitude of websites, except perhaps Ron Jeremy hangouts.
 He forwarded me gmail.

 So I will end this with something small.

-Spykar: thats the deo I have been using for a while and it inspires me to write me more not taken down by the vicious stink I would produce for myself.
-Ofcourse I have written 100s of articles with that kindaa self-derision, go figure which ones ..
+Spykar: that’s the deodorant I have been using for a while and it inspires me to write more and helps me not taken down by the vicious stink I would produce for myself.
+Of-course I have written 100s of articles with that kindaa self-derision, go figure which ones.